krugerk/beeminder-apidocs/source/index.html.md

 ## Preliminaries

-The base URL for all requests is `https://www.beeminder.com/api/v1/`
+The base URL for all requests is `https://www.beeminder.com/api/v1/`.

+A common mistake is to use the wrong URL, e.g. using an `http` protocol instead of `https`, or leaving out the `www` subdomain.
+We redirect insecure and non `www` requests to the canonical Beeminder URL, but do not forward parameters for `POST` requests, so some things will break opaquely.

 You may also consume the Beeminder API via [Mashape](https://market.mashape.com/beeminder/beeminder "Mashape is a hub for cloud APIs (is how Wikipedia puts it)").